CafeVariomeUoL/cv3-docs/Writerside/topics/authentication-model.md

 Passive logout occurs when the access token is invalid and the refresh token has expired.
 If a refresh attempt fails or the backend returns a 401 error (indicating a bad token in this system, whereas 403 signifies a valid login but insufficient permissions), the frontend logs out the user without sending a logout request.

 Upon logout, the frontend state is reset, and all in-memory values are lost.
-However, configurations stored in shared preferences, such as the theme color, remain unchanged, ensuring a consistent user experience.
+However, configurations stored in shared preferences, such as the theme colour, remain unchanged, ensuring a consistent user experience.

 ## Federated authentication for a user